ISAITB/docs-tdl/source/constructs/index.rst

 Using the ``log`` step provides flexibility to test developers for conveying information to users that may be difficult to present on the test execution diagram.
 When considering such log contributions, the ``log`` step is complemented by the `logging capabilities`_ of `custom test services`_ used as
 :ref:`remote service handlers<handlers>` for messaging (:ref:`send<tdl-step-send>`, :ref:`receive<tdl-step-receive>`), processing (:ref:`process<tdl-step-process>`)
 and validation (:ref:`verify<tdl-step-verify>`) steps.
-Such custom services can contribute to the test session log via service call to the test bed.
+Such custom services can contribute to the test session log via service call to the Test Bed.

 .. note::
     **Test case log level:** You can configure the :ref:`minimum log level for a test case<test-case-steps>` to control which log